kahootbird/100-days-of-code/log.md

 ### Day 41: November 11, 2021
 Started looking into either adding a mongodb trigger for auto increment id or having application fetch data each time.

+### Day 42: November 12, 2021
+Got V-for to listing posts depending on how many there are in message board app.
+Also went back and worked on the coffee shop design just a bit.